noahheck/getting-started-with-composer/getting-started-with-composer.md

 (image used under MIT license by https://getcomposer.org)

 Composer is a tool for dependency management in PHP.
 It allows you to declare the libraries your project depends on and will manage (install / update) them for you.
-Composer manages packages on a per-project basis.
-Composer is cross platform - it strives for functionality on Windows, Linux and MacOS.
+Manages packages on a per-project basis.
+Cross platform - strives for functionality on Windows, Linux and MacOS.